-- The women committees in the South and Beirut worked with PARD to deliver health education sessions on breast and cervical cancer. - Participation in campaigns (promotion of health issues in the community, cleaning whole areas in the gatherings, organizing spraying of insecticides, raising awareness on social/ health issues such as drug addiction or AIDS and others). - Alert PARD if a certain contagious disease shows up (chicken pox, Hepatitis A, diarrhea, scabies, head lice and others caused by overpopulation resulted by the arrival of refugees from Syria and other possible reasons). - Data collection - Celebrate international mother's day & women's day with members of their communities. - Help organize and supervise remedial lessons and activities for their children. - Support first aid teams in their gatherings. - Coordinate with PARD on water caretaking. - Support and implement health education for the community and teach literacy groups. - Distribute support materials; including bread to needy families. - Supporting the refugees from Syria (data collection, relief services). - All the women committees participated with many people from their communities in sit-ins to lobby for better services offered by UNRWA. - Members of the women committee in the gatherings of Burghuliyeh (South and North), Qasmiyeh (upper and lower) Aitaniyeh, Jim Jeem, Jal Al Baher and Shabriha participated in preparation of compost through special barrels distributed by PARD. - Conducted many friendly meetings with women who have problems (domestic violence, marriage problems, children problems and so on) for the purpose of unloading problems through listening, discussing them openly and finding solutions when possible.
+- The women committees in the South and Beirut worked with PARD to deliver health education sessions on breast and cervical cancer. - Participation in campaigns (promotion of health issues in the community, cleaning whole areas in the gatherings, organizing spraying of insecticides, raising awareness on social/ health issues such as drug addiction or AIDS and others). - Alert PARD if a certain contagious disease shows up (chicken pox, Hepatitis A, diarrhea, scabies, head lice and others caused by overpopulation resulted by the arrival of refugees from Syria and other possible reasons).

-- Conducting social visits to patients, new married couples, families bereaved through death, etc. - Coordination meetings among the women's committees, in addition to individual visits and joint actions.
+- Data collection - Celebrate international mother's day & women's day with members of their communities. - Support first aid teams in their gatherings. - Coordinate with PARD on water caretaking. - Support and implement health education for the community and teach literacy groups. - Distribute support materials; including bread to needy families. - Supporting the refugees from Syria (data collection, relief services). - All the women committees participated with many people from their communities in sit-ins to lobby for better services offered by UNRWA. - Members of the women committee in the gatherings of Burghuliyeh, Kfarbadda, Qasmiyeh, Maashouk, Aitaniyeh, Jim Jeem, Wasta and Shabriha participated in preparation of compost through special barrels distributed by PARD. - Conducted many friendly meetings with women who have problems (domestic violence, marriage problems, children problems and so on) for the purpose of unloading problems through listening, discussing them openly and finding solutions when possible. - Conducting social visits to patients, new married couples, families bereaved through death, etc. - Coordination meetings among the women's committees, in addition to individual visits and joint actions.